|BREWER, MICHAEL - Texas A&M University

 Publication Type: Peer Reviewed Journal

-Interpretive Summary: The feeding injury from a cotton pest called the verde plant bug was studied under field enclosures for a one-week period during early and late bloom to determine the relationship between the number of insects released and the loss in lint, seed and the development of boll rot.
-When cotton plants were infested during early bloom, a linear loss releationship was established between the number of insects enclosed and the loss of cotton fruit, lint yield and boll rot that occurred.
-Lower numbers of insects resulted in low fruit loss and boll rot with step increases in these variables with increasing verde plant bugs enclosed.
+Interpretive Summary: The feeding injury from a cotton pest called the verde plant bug was studied under field enclosures for a one-week period during early and late bloom to determine the relationship between the number of insects released and the loss in lint and seed and the development of boll rot.
+When cotton plants were infested during early bloom, a linear loss releationship was established between the number of insects enclosed and the loss of cotton fruit and lint yield and amount of boll rot that occurred.
+Lower numbers of insects resulted in low fruit loss and boll rot, with step increases in these variables with increasing verde plant bugs enclosed.
 Lint and seed yields showed a corresponding decline from 0.5 bugs per plant to 4 bugs enclosed per plant.
 When plants were infested during late bloom, as opposed to early bloom, less detectable differences in yield and boll rot were observed.
 The effects of enclosing the plants was also studies and found to be negligiable.
-The results of our study can be used to further define the economic threshold for treating verde plant bugs with insecticides to reduce both yield loss in lint and seed, and from boll rot.
+The results of our study can be used to further define the economic threshold for treating verde plant bugs with insecticides to reduce both yield loss in lint and seed, and the incidence of boll rot.